 If you're on the Marktplatz, join other hungry shoppers standing in front of mobile kitchens, holding bare Wienerli (hot dogs) and dipping them into thick golden mustard.
 You should also indulge in Kaffee und Kuchen—the late-afternoon coffee break the neighboring Germans live for.
 But locals have their own version: instead of a large slice of creamed cake, they select tiny sweet pastries—two or three to a saucer—and may opt for a delicate Chinese tea instead of a Kaffee.

-As far as ethinic food goes, while Basel's Chinese and Japanese offerings are better missed, the strengths are Thai and Middle Eastern, whether you choose the ubiquitous kebab (a turkish gyro), a spicy bowl of green curry, or one of the fushion dishes that appear even in Basel's most traditional dining rooms.
+Beyond local specialties, Basel's strengths are Thai and Middle Eastern cuisines, whether you choose the ubiquitous kebab (a Turkish gyro), a spicy bowl of green curry, or one of the fusion dishes that appear even in Basel's most traditional dining rooms.